jordanlei/img-gen-transformer/README.md

 ## Results

-The model successfully trains on MNIST digits, with loss decreasing from ~2900 to ~70 over 10 epochs.
-The training progress is visualized through automatically generated plots and compiled into an animated GIF showing the model's learning progression.
+The steerable VAE successfully trains on MNIST digits, learning to generate class-consistent images.
+The training progress shows:

+- **Multi-objective optimization**: Reconstruction, KL divergence, classification, and steering losses all decrease over time
+- **Class conditioning**: The model learns to generate images that match their intended classes
+- **Steering effectiveness**: The steering loss ensures generated images are correctly classified as their intended class
+- **Visual progress**: The animated GIF demonstrates the model's ability to generate specific digit classes (0-9) as training progresses

+The key innovation is the **steering loss**, which enforces consistency between the intended class and the generated image, making the VAE truly "steerable" by class labels.

 ## Contributing